chrisbolin/graphql.github.io/site/docs/QuickStart-GettingStarted.md

 ## Data

 Our server will consist of two files, `data.json` and `index.js`.

-Create these files:
+To create these files, run

 ```sh
 touch data.json
 touch index.js
 ```

-Now define the data for our users in `data.json`:
+Now define the user data in `data.json`:

 ```json
 {